10 Country Singers with Deep Voices

 Waylon Jennings is one of the true country music legends.
 Even though he is not with us anymore, his contribution to the genre and the revolution he made as a founder of outlaw country puts him in the pantheon of the all-time greats.

 He started his music career as a bass player for Buddy Holly.
 His commercial breakthrough came in the ’70s with the iconic Wanted!
-The Outlaws, where he played with Willie Nelson and other country legends, making it the first platinum country album.
+The Outlaws, where he played with Willie Nelson and other country legends, made it the first platinum country album.
 In the 80’s he was a member of the Highwayman with Nelson, Johnny Cash, and Kris Kristofferson.

 8. Scotty McCreery